sphinx-labs/sphinx/docs/configuring-deployments.md

 You must include the `sphinx` modifier for the deployment to work properly.

 ## Deploying Contracts
 To deploy a contract using Sphinx, you'll need to use slightly different syntax compared to a standard deployment.
-Instead of using the `new` keyword (e.g. `new MyContract(...)`), you'll need to call a deployment function.
+Instead of using the `new` keyword (e.g. `new MyContract(...)`), you'll need to call a deployment function provided by Sphinx.

 For example, say you have a contract called `HelloSphinx` that you'd normally deploy via `new HelloSphinx("Hello!", 2)`.
 Using Sphinx, you'd deploy this contract by calling the function: